 - Slow customer support

-Airalo is a consistent and fast eSIM for Ireland with 4G LTE data.
-It’s not the fastest compared to Ubigi or Holafly, but if reliability matters to you, it’s one of the top options.
-Plans start at $4 for 1 GB of data for 3 days and go up to$37 for 50 GB for 30 days.
-Unlimited data is also available at $10.50 for 3 days or more.
+Airalo is a consistent eSIM for Ireland on 4G LTE.
+It isn’t the fastest next to Ubigi or Holafly, but if reliability is what you’re after, it’s a strong pick.
+Plans start at $4 for 1 GB over 3 days and stretch to $37 for 50 GB over 30 days.
+Unlimited data starts at $10.50 for 3 days.

-During our tests, Airalo hasn’t reinvented the wheel, but honestly, it didn’t have to.
-It has all you need in an eSIM for Ireland: unlimited data sharing, 24/7 support, and flexible plans that you can top up if you run out of data.
-Even better, Airalo has a 30-day refund policy if you face insurmountable technical issues.
+Airalo hasn’t reinvented anything, and it doesn’t need to.
+It has everything you actually want: unlimited data sharing, 24/7 support, and flexible plans you can top up mid-trip.
+It also offers a 30-day refund policy if you hit technical problems you can’t solve, which few rivals match.

 Pros